Are you looking for a secure search alternative to Google? We've rounded up seven of the best to allow you to browse the web without tracking.

 It's questionable, but it may even offer a better service.

 However, people tend to value their privacy, which is why most of us choose to shift to a secure alternative search engine upon realising just how appreciative of information Google is.

-If you’re looking for a secure alternative to Google then in this article, I’ll be exploring five of the best.
+If you're looking for a secure alternative to Google then in this article, I'll be exploring seven of the top options.

 Leading secure Search Engines

 There's now plenty of choices when it comes to search engines, but finding a secure one that won't track you is more complicated.

 DuckDuckGo is probably the best-known and most popular alternative to Google these days.

 Searchers use it mostly for privacy, which is among the biggest reasons for its popularity.
 On the surface, it looks and acts similar to Google, which is why a lot of people feel comfortable with it.

 However, beneath the surface, its method of operation is quite different.

 While Google tends to collect and use your data for different purposes – sometimes to help users, sometimes to improve itself – DuckDuckGo does not store your personal information.